Haakon VII: Norwegian campaign

 King Haakon VII and Crown Prince Olav seeking shelter on the outskirts of Molde during a German bombing raid on the city in April 1940.
+The tree in the center became famous as the Royal Birch (Kongebjørka).

 The following morning, 11 April 1940, in an attempt to wipe out Norway's unyielding king and government, Luftwaffe bombers attacked Nybergsund, destroying the small town where the Government was staying.
 Neutral Sweden was only 16 mi away, but the Swedish government decided it would "detain and incarcerate" King Haakon if he crossed their border (which Haakon never forgave).
 The Norwegian king and his ministers took refuge in the snow-covered woods and escaped harm, continuing farther north through the mountains toward Molde on Norway's west coast.
 As the British forces in the area lost ground under Luftwaffe bombardment, the King and his party were taken aboard the British cruiser HMS Glasgow at Molde and conveyed a further 1000 km north to Tromsø, where a provisional capital was established on 1 May.
 Haakon and Crown Prince Olav took up residence in a forest cabin in Målselvdalen valley in inner Troms County, where they would stay until evacuation to the United Kingdom.

 The Allies had a fairly secure hold over northern Norway until late May.
 The situation was dramatically altered, however, by their deteriorating situation in the Battle of France.
 With the Germans rapidly overrunning France, the Allied high command decided that the forces in northern Norway should be withdrawn.
 The royal family and Norwegian government were evacuated from Tromsø on 7 June aboard HMS Devonshire with a total of 461 passengers.
 This evacuation became extremely costly for the Royal Navy when the German warships Scharnhorst and Gneisenau attacked and sank the nearby aircraft carrier HMS Glorious with its escorting destroyers HMS Acasta and HMS Ardent.
 Devonshire did not rebroadcast the enemy sighting report made by Glorious as it could not disclose its position by breaking radio silence.
 No other British ship received the sighting report, and 1,519 British officers and men and three warships were lost.
 Devonshire arrived safely in London and King Haakon and his Cabinet set up a Norwegian government in exile in the British capital.